for Veterans and the Public

 Frequently Asked Questions

 Q: Can you reduce the risk of getting HIV after having unprotected sex with someone who has HIV?

 Let's say you had sex with someone who has HIV infection and the condom broke, or you found out only after condomless sex that your partner had HIV.
 Can you reduce your risk of getting HIV from sex--or from a needlestick--by taking medications afterward?

 Yes.
 This is called postexposure prophylaxis, or PEP.

-The medications that are given are the same types that are used to treat HIV (antiretrovirals, or ARVs), and they usually are given as a combination of 3 medicines for 1 month.
+The medications that are given for PEP are the same types that are used to treat HIV (antiretrovirals, or ARVs), and they usually are given as a combination of 3 medicines for 1 month.
 To work best, these ARVs should be taken as soon as possible after the exposure, and ideally not later than 72 hours after the exposure.
-To be evaluated for postexposure prophylaxis, the exposed individual should contact his/her clinician or an emergency room promptly after the exposure.
+To be evaluated for PEP, the exposed individual should contact his/her clinician or an emergency room promptly after the exposure.
 If the provider is unsure about whether or how to give PEP, he/she can call the free 24-hour National Clinicians' Consultation Center (NCCC) PEPline at 888-448-4911.
 Many emergency rooms and insurance plans will provide the ARVs for PEP.